aryan-sri-harsha/airbusAerothon5/README.md

 * Airlines
 * Recycling facility

-Upon Signing up and then logging in, you are redirected to
+Upon Signing up and then logging in, you are redirected to the listings available

 ## Tech Stack Used
 MERN